sahil-mohite/Path-Finder-in-Maze/README.md

 # Path-Finder-in-Maze
+1. What’s the shortest route from our place to the nearest park?
+2. How do we find a way through a maze?
+3. Can we program a game character to find the exit avoiding enemies?

 The Path Finder in Maze module is designed to visualize complex maze generation and implement four different shortest path algorithms.

 Finding a path from source to destination avoiding obstacles and minimizing the cost (time, distance, risks, fuel, path).